 - Proof that you have been a certified diver for at least 6 months

 - Proof that you are at least 18 yrs of age

 To qualify for PADI IE, you should also have completed the Emergency First Response Instructor course.

 Note that qualifying certifications from other diver training organization may apply – ask us for more details.
 Email us at firstname.lastname@example.org.

-What scuba gear will you use: As a dive professional, you’ll want to have all your basic scuba equipment:
+What scuba gear will you use: As a dive professional and during your IDC, you’ll need to have all your basic scuba equipment:

 - Fins and Booties